T-K-233/Arduino-Hanoi-Robot/README.md

 # Hanoi Robot

-A robot that solves the Tower of Hanoi using 2 stepper motors.
+A robot that solves the Tower of Hanoi using 2 stepper motors and penumatics.

 It's pretty fast, really.